-The character of Fred Simmons is a Cliff Clavin-esque <I>sensei</I> deluxe in “The Foot Fist Way,” a low-budget, low-flying farce a la “Napoleon Dynamite” or “Jackass: The Movie.”
+The character of Fred Simmons is a Cliff Clavin-esque sensei deluxe in “The Foot Fist Way,” a low-budget, low-flying farce a la “Napoleon Dynamite” or “Jackass: The Movie.”
 A film crying out to be discovered by midnight movie mavens, “Foot Fist” will require delicate handling to alchemize its unsmelted comedy into B.O. gold.
 But in the hands of those trained in the art of zen movie promotion, the pic could find its aud.